 Russian Sage Pruning Techniques

-Method 1: Cut it down to the ground – If your Russian sage is really woody and hasn’t been pruned before, then you might want to try cutting it all the way down to the ground.
-This will rejuvenate the plant so it will grow fuller and bushier.
+If your Russian sage is really woody and hasn’t been pruned before, then you might want to try cutting it all the way down to the ground.
+This will rejuvenate the plant so it will come back fuller and bushier.

-If your Russian sage leaves have already started growing, then use methods 2 or 3 instead, and wait until next spring to cut it all the way back.
+If your Russian sage leaves have already started sprouting, then use methods 2 or 3 instead, and wait until next spring to cut it all the way back.

 In fact, you want to be aggressive with large shrubs.
 When using this method, cut large plants back to about a foot high.